-RS485 for Modbus protocol only
+\RS485 for Modbus protocol only

-The D2-262 has 15.5K words of flash memory on board for your program plus 14.2K words of data registers.
+On-board memory The D2-262 has 15.5K words of flash

+memory on board for your program plus 14.2K words of data registers.
 With flash memory, you don't have to worry about losing the program due to a bad battery.